 - Turn tap off when brushing your teeth - Running the tap when brushing your teeth can waste up to 6 litres per minute and if each person in a household does this twice a day that's a lot of water wastage!

 - Add a water-saving device to your toilet cistern - A simple way to save money in the bathroom is by adding a water-saving device to your toilet's cistern which enables you to save water every time you flush.
 Most water companies offer these devices for free and this simple change could save you up to 5,000 litres per year.

 - Install a water butt - Installing a water butt in your garden can catch rainwater which can be used to water plants and your garden.
 You can even attach a hose which can be used when washing a vehicle.

-- Use a watering can - Use a watering can instead of a hose can save money and help direct water more easily where you want it to go.
+- Use a watering can - Using a watering can instead of a hose can save money and help direct water more easily where you want it to go.